qbibubi/qbibubi.github.io/content/blog/before-you-buy-mushroom-supplements.md

 Look out for "Other ingredients" section.
 If it is a ground myceliated grain it will be written there with other things that were used during the manufacturing process.
 Such case could be "flow aid" due to the nature of mushrooms extracts being sticky it would be used to help the flow of the mushroom extract through the manufacturing system.

-Another thing to look at would be if the supplement facts panel is overexaggerating the amount of mushroom present in a product.
+Another thing to look at would be if the supplement facts panel is exaggerating the amount of mushroom present in a product.
 Let me explain, when the mushrooms are extracted most of the fruiting bodies would not end up in the final product.

 For example, due to the nature of concentrated extracts it can take around 4 kilograms of *Lion's mane (Hericium Erinaceus)* fruiting body to get 1 kilogram of extract.
 It means it is 4:1 extract ratio.